Skypekey/user_tools/README.md

 - 2020/03/09 : Initial completion of script writing.
 - 2020/04/15 ：Update the docstring to add a description of the parameters. util_check.is_not_null() method adds monitoring of the directory.
 The util_check.check_url() method was added, but the git address detection is not yet complete because it is not familiar with the regularity.
 - 2020/04/18 : Fix some bug.
-- 2020/07/18 : Added typing for each file, added util_mysql.py and pyzabbix.py
+- 2020/07/18 : Added typing for each file, added util_mysql.py and pyzabbix.py.
-- 2021/02/17 : Removed some file, added util_str.py and changed some file
+- 2021/02/17 : Removed some file, added util_str.py and changed some file.
+- 2021/02/25 : Fix the bug in util_str.format_str().